VanDerGinst Law Illinois Bike Accident Lawyers

 The result is accidents with bicycles that injure the cyclist far worse than the driver of a car, truck, or other larger vehicle.

 The victims of bicycle accidents in Illinois need a personal injury attorney that understands the issues that differentiate this type of accident case from the typical vehicle accident on the road and will fight for the compensation that bicycle victims are owed for their injuries.

-At VanDerGinst Law, our skilled personal injury attorneys have years of combined experience helping the victims of bicycle accidents hold drivers accountable for their negligence and zealously advocate for the compensation our clients deserve for their injuries.
+At VanDerGinst Law, our skilled Illinois bike accident attorneys have years of combined experience helping the victims of bicycle accidents hold drivers accountable for their negligence.
+We zealously advocate for the compensation our clients deserve for their injuries.

 Common Types of Bicycle Accidents

 Car and truck drivers often claim that the errant riding of a cyclist is the main cause of an accident when a bicycle is involved, but often the driver’s negligence and failure to check for a smaller vehicle like a bicycle contribute or outright cause the accident on the road.

 Other contributing causes to bicycle accidents in Illinois include speeding, inclement weather, and failure to adhere to traffic laws.

 The most common types of bicycle accidents our firm has handled include the following scenarios:

 - Intersection collisions: this includes accidents at controlled intersections with stop signs or traffic signals in addition to the uncontrolled intersection where there are no traffic signs to control the flow of vehicles.

 - Stoplight collisions: this accident happens often when a vehicle speeds up to make a yellow light or does not pay attention when the light turns green.